imgflo/ImgFlo.swift/README.md

 ### Running tests

-The following script requires [xctool](https://github.com/facebook/xctool) to be installed.
+The following script requires `xcodebuild` to be installed.

 ```sh
 ./script/test